I have been using pandoc (from John Macfarlane) to generate PowerPoint slides. I have documented this here.

 mechanism. mysetup-bmr-169-ysctn.org

-Please read below for details about slide format customisation, which is also effected by the set-up file.
+Please read below for details about slide format customisation, which are also effected by the set-up file.

 Note that some of the issues discussed below are LaTeX/Beamer issues.
 However, I discuss them here because I collected solutions for them from various documentation pieces or from the internet.